aidadatahub/aidadatahub.github.io/_news/2024-06-04-first-scapis-shared.md

 title: First SCAPIS data shared
 highlight: yes
 blurb: >
-  The first [SCAPIS](https://scapis.org) imaging dataset has been successfuly shared with a researcher through the AIDA Data Hub.
+  The first [SCAPIS](https://scapis.org) imaging dataset has been successfully shared with a researcher through the AIDA Data Hub.
 You can now [apply for access](/preview/datasets/scapis) to SCAPIS imaging data.
 ---